hanriman/hanriman/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-- 🔭 I’m a master student at Debrecen University with major in Data Science
+- 🔭 I’m a master's student at Debrecen University with a major in Data Science
-- 👯 I’m looking to collaborate on Rust or AI related project
+- 👯 I’m looking to collaborate on Rust or AI-related projects
 - 📫 How to reach me: Send me a message via [LinkedIn](https://www.linkedin.com/in/hanriman)

 ### :zap: GitHub Stats